Standard diving dress: Diver's weights

 There are two weight systems, both are still in use.
 The earlier helmet weights are used in pairs.
 The large horse-shoe type weights hold the buoyant helmet down and are suspended from the corselet by figure eight hooks that go over the breast plate weight studs.
 The Greek sponge divers simply joined the weights with ropes which went over the corselet like saddle bags.
-The other system is the weight harness, which is a weight belt that fastens around the waist with shoulder straps which cross at the back and go over the breast plate at the shoulders, often with a crotch strap to prevent the harness from riding up when the diver works in tilted positions.
+The other system is the weight harness, which is a usually a weight belt that fastens around the waist with shoulder straps which cross at the back and go over the breast plate at the shoulders, often with a crotch strap to prevent the harness from riding up when the diver works in tilted positions.
 The harness system puts the centre of gravity lower, for better upright stability, and prevents excessive weight shift when the diver must work in awkward positions, but still applies the ballast load to the buoyant helmet assembly when upright through the shoulder straps.
 The US Navy Mk V weight belt was of this style and weighed about 83 lb but commercial belts were usually about 50 lb.

 Weighted shoes

 The helmet divers used heavily weighted shoes to steady them on the bottom.
-The weighted sole is bolted to a wooden insole, which in turn has a leather, canvas or rubber upper. metal was the most common sole and a pair could weigh 34 lb (more in the case of the US Navy Mark V mod 1 heliox equipment).
+The weighted sole is bolted to a wooden insole, which in turn has a leather, canvas or rubber upper.
+Lead was the most common sole material, and a pair could weigh 34 lb (more in the case of the US Navy Mark V mod 1 heliox equipment).
 Brass soled shoes with canvas uppers were introduced in WWII and are still in use.
 Some early brass shoes were called sandals because they were a casting held to the diver's feet by simple straps.
 Japanese divers often used iron soled shoes.
 The diver tends to lean forward against the drag of the water when walking on the bottom, and could often not see where he was putting his feet, so the toes are capped, usually with brass.